iresty/nginx-lua-module-zh-wiki/README.agent.markdown

 **WARNING** Since the `v0.9.17` release, use of this directive is *discouraged*;
 use the new [log_by_lua_block](#log_by_lua_block) directive instead.

 Runs the Lua source code inlined as the `<lua-script-str>` at the `log` request processing phase.
-This does not replace the current access logs, but runs after.
+This does not replace the current access logs, but runs before.

 Note that the following API functions are currently disabled within this context: